 If you’re a student (or have ever been one), you’ve felt nervous before a big exam.
 A mild case of the nerves can actually be useful, giving you an adrenaline boost that will help you perform at your best.
 However, if your pre-test stress becomes so extreme that it impedes your performance, you are probably experiencing test anxiety.
-Read on to learn more about what test anxiety is, what causes it, and how you can overcome it.
+Read on to learn more about how to overcome test anxiety.

 What is Test Anxiety?

 Test anxiety is a complex of emotions such as worry, dread, and fear—along with physical fight-or-flight symptoms—that some people experience before and during a test.
 It’s a form of performance anxiety—when the pressure to succeed becomes so overwhelming that people are unable to concentrate and operate at 100%.
 Some degree of nervousness around test-taking is normal, but when symptoms cause panic attacks, hinder learning, or impair performance, it’s important to find ways to modulate this response.

 What Causes Test Anxiety?